joshuaedelstein15/Phase1_Project/README.md

 ## 4. Data Analysis

 Besides for the raw amount of money that each movie grossed it is useful to know what percent profit the movie gained in comparison to how much they put in.
 We accomplish this by creating a new column `gross_vs_budget` which divides the `worldwide_gross` by the `production_budget`.
-This will show us the profit multiple/ how many times greater a movies profit was then its budget.
+This will show us the profit multiple/ how many times greater a movies profit was than its budget.

 Additionally, we don't want to include movies that had a very small budget as they can skew our data.
-As such, we will only include movies with a budget of atleast 1 million dollars.
+As such, we will only include movies with a budget of at least 1 million dollars.

 ### Monetary analysis
 First, we will compare the relationship between each movies gross profit and the budget.
 We will do this by calculating the correlation coefficient as well as plotting the relationship on a scatter plot.